THE SUNDERLAND SITE - PAGE 004

 Michael Johnson of the University of Sunderland has kindly advised that the bridge was designed by Henry H. Wake for use in conjunction with the 1880 lock & water channel.
 An asymmetrical hog-back bridge constructed from steel girders.
 The history is apparently recorded on a plaque at the site, which plaque records Wake, the River Wear Commissioners & the contractors - Andrew Handyside & Co. of Derby & London.
 And, surviving near the bridge, is a machinery pit for the lock gates, which I presume is the pit which is depicted a little lower on this page.
 Michael also advises that the bridge can be seen on 'Google Earth', & indeed it can.
 I had been under the impression that the bridge had been demolished in about 1990, but it surely is still there today, though static of course.
 A most desolate & uninviting place to visit now, by all appearances.

 It would seem that Henry Wake was the engineer who also designed the sea lock itself, witness the following print published in the April 8, 1881 edition of 'Engineering'.
 There may have been some related text on page 359.
-This too is from an e-Bay item, which you can see here.
+This too is from an e-Bay item, which you could earlier see here.
 Do drop by at that link or visit the giant eBay store of 'barrelorgan', the vendor.
 It used to be that one could see each item that he had available, but that no longer seems to be so, alas.
 His 'items for sale' now lists nothing at all.

 And the scene quite recently.
 Firstly the bridge, taken in about 1990.
 Looking forlorn & abandoned.
 With the once bustling 'Bartram & Sons' shipyard long gone, & replaced by piles of sand or soil.
 And next the lock machinery, before the lock was filled in.